OnlyQubes/OQ.MineBot.PluginBase/README.md

+### Don't know how to set up the Visual Studio environment?
+[Click here](https://streamable.com/jsfap) for a tutorial.

 # Plugin attribute
 ### Description
 The plugin attribute is used to define the name, description and current version of the plugin.
 The version is also used for plugin update notifications, thus increasing the version by 1 every update is a good idea.
 If you want the plugins to use the convenient in-bot update feature, the version will have to be incremented.
 The following code snippet shows the snippet of the plugin attribute: